Welsh, Irish, or Scottish Literature at CEA 2023

-CEA invites proposals from academics in all areas of literature, language, film, composition, pedagogy, and creative, professional, and technical writing.
-We are especially interested in presentations that feature topics relating to justice in texts, disciplines, people, cultural studies, media, and pedagogy.
-For your proposal, you might consider these concepts related to Justice:
+In the diverse spirit of the Lone Star State, CEA invites proposals from academics in all areas of literature, language, film, composition, pedagogy, and creative, professional, and technical writing.
+We are especially interested in presentations that feature topics relating to our theme of confluence in texts, disciplines, people, cultural studies, media, and pedagogy.
+For your proposal, you might consider a variety of concepts:

 General Call for Papers